zsahmed/dialogflow_cloudfunction/README.md

 *3rd place winner of Slalom's 2019 Open Data Hackathon.*

-## DialogFlow Agent
+## Dialogflow Agent

 Agents are best described as Natural Language Understanding (NLU) modules.
 This **eVect** agent is trained to ingest text and spoken user requests and provide disease, health, and medical information.
 This translation occurs when a user's utterance matches an intent within the **eVect** agent.

-The DialogFlow agent is responsible for handling *Intents*, *Entities*, and *Fulfillment* of user requests.
+The Dialogflow agent is responsible for handling *Intents*, *Entities*, and *Fulfillment* of user requests.

 ### Import eVect Agent

 The **eVect** agent can be found in its entirety under `dialogflow_agent/eVect.zip`.
 This zip file contains all of the JSON files related to the agent (Intents, Training Phases, Contexts, etc.)
-Simply import this zip file in the DialogFlow web console to create the **eVect** agent.
+Simply import this zip file in the Dialogflow web console to create the **eVect** agent.

-## DialogFlow Intents
+## Dialogflow Intents

-The eVect DialogFlow Agent currently has two features: **Warning and Prevention** and **Condition Intake** which are comprised of several Intents.
+The eVect Dialogflow Agent currently has two features: **Warning and Prevention** and **Condition Intake** which are comprised of several Intents.

 ### Warning and Prevention